 - 2 large eggs, beaten

 - 9 boneless chicken thighs (skinless or skin-on, your preference), if large pieces, then cut in half

 - 4 Tbsp olive oil

 - 3/4 cup grated mozzarella cheese

 1 Heat 4 tablespoons olive oil in heavy large saucepan over medium heat.
-Add garlic and shallots and sauté until tender, about 4 minutes.
+Add the shallots and sauté until tender, about 4 minutes.
 Add the garlic and cook a minute more.
-Add the tomatoes, oregano, and crushed red pepper.
+Add the tomatoes, oregano, and crushed red pepper flakes.
 Simmer until sauce thickens, about 10 minutes.
-Mix in basil and season to taste with salt and pepper.
+Stir in the basil and season to taste with salt and pepper.
 Set aside.